| Previous Page | Next Page | Index

 20 Jun 1831 at Woolwich.
 Commander Fitzroy is expected to return to the southern part of South America, to complete the survey of the late Commander Foster.

 11 Jan 1832 the Hampshire Advertiser of 31 Mar 1832 reports that the R.H.S. has thanked Midshipman B.S.
-Fox, now of the Brisk, for jumping into the rapids of the River Chagres to save the life of his then commanding officer, Commander Henry Foster who drowned when attempting to measure the difference of longitude between Chagres and Panama.
+Fox, now of the Brisk, for jumping into the rapids of the River Chagres in an attempt to save the life of his then commanding officer, Commander Henry Foster who drowned when attempting to measure the difference of longitude between Chagres and Panama.

 Feb 1842 Coast Guard vessel.

 20 Dec 1848 Coast Guard Service in the Crouch.